WICG/dbsc/CONTRIBUTING.md

-# Device Bound Secure Credentials
+# Device Bound Session Credentials

-This repository is being used for work in the W3C Device Bound Secure Credentials, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+This repository is being used for work in the W3C Device Bound Session Credentials, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.